 At many airports, you’ll get a hint by looking at airport information, such as “Noise abatement procedures in effect, ctc arpt manager for details.” (this is the verbatim text from the AFD/Chart Supplement/AirNav for our home airport).
 If you are trying to find info on noise abatement at a particular airport try searching for the airport name and noise abatement.
 Also be attuned to the presence of signs at many airports.
 Here’s an example from Santa Monica.
 Sometimes signs will designate areas to avoid, particular headings or areas to follow, times during which certain activities are discouraged or prohibited.

 AACIT asks that all pilots become familiar with the noise abatement procedures at the airports where they operate and comply with all procedures, as long as that can be done in a safe manner; curfews should be strictly adhered to.
+Other good ideas are to climb as quickly as practical to pattern altitude, keep patterns a reasonable distance from the airport, and to use as low a power/rpm setting as possible while on approach.
 If you have questions about procedures, ask a tower controller or ask your CFI or a board member.

 Fly safely, quietly, and neighborly,